 The Restrictive Trade Practices Law, 5748-1988 (the Law) is the primary law dealing with antitrust issues in Israel and its objective is to prevent harm to competition or the public.
-The Law defines and regulates the substantive rules that apply to the various restrictive trade practices (restrictive arrangements; mergers; monopolies; concerted groups).
+The Law contains the substantive rules that apply to the various restrictive trade practices (restrictive arrangements; mergers; monopolies; concerted groups).

-In addition, the Law determines rules concerning the structure and the powers of the Israeli Antitrust Authority (IAA), the general director of the IAA (the General Director) and the Antitrust Tribunal (the Tribunal), as well as procedural rules that apply to cases brought before each of them.
+In addition, the Law encompasses rules concerning the structure and the powers of the Israeli Antitrust Authority (the IAA), the director general of the IAA (the Director General) and the Antitrust Tribunal (the Tribunal), as well as procedural rules that apply to cases brought before each of them.

 Restrictive arrangements control regime

 Section 2(a) of the Law defines a restrictive arrangement as an arrangement, between persons (including legal entities) conducting business, according to which at least one of the parties restricts itself in such manner that might prevent or reduce competition between the person and the other parties to the arrangement, or any of them, or between the person and a third party.
 Section 2(b) of the Law also provides conclusive presumptions that an arrangement involving a restraint will be deemed to be a restrictive arrangement if it relates to:

 - the price to be demanded offered or paid;

 - the profit to be obtained;

 - the quantity, quality or type of assets or services in the business.